This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 One of the most common mistakes is putting everything that you think needs to be frozen.
 So, don’t guess!
 Google it!
-Make sure you actually need to freeze it before you put it in the freezer.
+Make sure the food needs to be frozen.
 Freezing something unnecessarily could ruin something perfectly edible!
 In other words, never freeze cake unless you want to have impromptu freezer decoration.

 16. Binder Clips

 One of the many ways that frozen fruits and vegetables can be stored is by using binder clips.
 Confused?
 So was I. It’s quite simple!
 Those slippery fruit and veggie packets are quite difficult to handle.

 Attach the packets to binder clips and store them in the freezer door.
 If possible, hang them near the front of the freezer or behind, according to your convenience.

 If you have a small freezer like me, you’re probably wondering how you’re going to store that bucket of ice cream right about now.
 Unfortunately, the only possible thing to do is to stack the items.

 Yes, that’s right!
 Stacking them efficiently is what matters so that you don’t have to play Jenga every time you open the freezer door.
 Check out The Kitchn for effective stacking techniques in a tiny freezer.